-Baseball Heroes - How a Losing Team Wins a State Championship
+Baseball Heroes: A Losing Team Wins the State Championship

-Many people call high school teams in small towns "losers" and call Ohio denigrating names, but sometimes the people are wrong.
+Many people call high school teams in small towns "losers" and many call Ohio denigrating names like "cow-town state", but sometimes the people are wrong.

 Ohio's Muddville Becomes a Winner